sabadijou/aerial_imagery_semantic_segmentation/README.md

 PyTorch implementation of UNet for semantic segmentation of aerial imagery
 1. This repository enables training UNet with various encoders like ResNet18, ResNet34, etc.
 2. Uses a compound (Cross-Entropy + Jaccard loss) loss to train the network.
-3. You can quickly use a custom dataset to train this repository.
+3. You can quickly use a custom dataset to train the model.
 4. Contains a self-supervised method to train network encoder on unlabeled data (Upcoming task).

 ## Upcoming Task
 1. Complete the self-supervised part of the repository and train the encoder on our unlabeled dataset.
 2. Implement dataloaders and evaluation metrics for FloodNet, and EarthVision challenges.
+3. Add Distributed Data-Parallel strategy to the repository to enable multi-GPUs training.

 ## Get started
 1. Clone the repository